DiwashRai/digital-garden/content/Sources/CppCon 2021 - Back to Basics Templates.md

 A program must contain exactly one definition of every non-inline variable or function.
 Multiple declarations are permitted.

-Howver, for an inline variable or inline function, a definition is required per translation unit.
+However, for an inline variable or inline function, a definition is required per translation unit.
-==The rules for inline variables annd functions also apply to templates==.
+==The rules for inline variables and functions also apply to templates==.

 > [!tip] Brief
 > Define templates in a header file and include the header wherever the template is